North Carolina Psychology Doctorate Programs

 SEE ALSO: 5+ Online PsyD Programs Accredited

-In order to consider becoming a licensed psychologist in North Carolina, you’ll have to achieve at least a bachelor’s degree and potentially a master’s degree in psychology, as well.
+In order to become a licensed psychologist in North Carolina, you’ll have to achieve at least a bachelor’s degree and potentially a master’s degree in psychology, as well.
 Earning your bachelor’s degree will typically take up to four years of full-time coursework en route to completing roughly 120 total credit hours.
 After you complete your B.A. in psychology or a closely related field, you can move on toward your master’s.

 Some institutions will roll their master’s degree into their doctoral program in order to facilitate a shortened process.
 In any event, most master’s degree programs will require roughly two years of full-time coursework to the tune of 45 total credit hours.
 In order to get into one of these master’s programs, you’ll have to pass a Graduate Record Examination (GRE).

 After you have completed your master’s degree, you will move on to pursue your PsyD degree from a university that meets the American Psychological Association (APA) standards.
-Along the way, you’ll have to complete your thesis and dissertation will pursuing up to seven total years of education.
+Along the way, you’ll have to complete your thesis and dissertation while pursuing up to seven total years of education.

 After meeting education requirements, you are ready to begin the licensing process.